llpeterson/direct/access.md

 overlapping sub-channels) and time-division multiplexing (allocating one or more sub-channels to a given UE for a certain slot of time).
 Giving the BBU two degrees of freedom improves its ability to squeeze the most capacity out of limited bandwidth allocated to it.
-Third, for uplink traffic (from UE to BBU), LTE uses SC-FDMA (Single Carrier, Frequence-Division Multiple Access).
+Interestingly, BBUs also have the ability to increase/decrease the power they use to transmit on a given sub-channel, effectively allowing them to dynamically change cell size.
+This means it's possible to move UEs from one cell to another on the fly, providing yet another opportunity to optimize their use of the radio spectrum.
+Third, for uplink traffic (from UE to BBU), LTE allows for SC-FDMA (Single Carrier, Frequence-Division Multiple Access) as an option.
 The main advantage of SC-FDMA over OFDMA is that it takes less power to transmit, which in the uplink direction, reduces the workload on the limited battery capacity in our cellphones.

+The bottom line is that 5G isn't just about higher bandwidths and more efficient use of the spectrum.
+By changing how data is modulated, there will be opportunities for ISPs to offer new services to their subscribers.
+The challenge will be in how to control and take advantage of that new capability.